prof18/marcogomiero.com/posts/2020/my-2cents-cross-platform/index.md

 An important point to keep in mind is that if the experience with a particular choice is not successful as expected, you must have the consciousness to admit the defeat and try another solution (I know, it's not easy).

 I hope that by sharing my experience, I will help you to make a great decision.
-If you want to share your considerations, feel free to drop a comment below or tweet me [@marcoGomier](https://twitter.com/marcoGomier)
+If you want to share your considerations, feel free to reach me out on Twitter [@marcoGomier](https://twitter.com/marcoGomier).